datatrail-jhu/03_fileorganization/manuscript/05_markdown.md

 ### Links

 Links to content on the internet can be included in a Markdown document as well.
-The format for a link is to put what you want your link to say in square brackets followed immediately by the web addess where the link should go inside of parentheses, like this:
+The format for a link is to put what you want your link to say in square brackets followed immediately by the web address where the link should go inside of parentheses, like this:

 ```
 [What you want your link to say](Web address where the link should go)